The 10 Whitest Cities In Texas For 2023

-The whitest cities in Texas are Gun Barrel City and Joshua for 2023 based on Saturday Night Science.
+The whitest cities in Texas are Gun Barrel City and Bowie for 2024 based on Saturday Night Science.

 Whitest cities in Texas research summary.
 We analyzed Texas’s most recent Census data to determine the whitest cities in Texas based on the percentage of White residents.
 Here are the results of our analysis: